anujduggal88/innovate/How-it-works.md

 ## 4. Development
 The vibrations generated inside the mic sensor by blowing air produces a numerical value - which will be captured to imitate this action.
 Few lines of code pushed to Intel Genuino 101 controls the LEDs, when the value from the sensor exceeds a threshold value.

+## 5. Working Demo
+The working demo of this project can be viewed [here](http://bit.ly/101-LED-Candles).